 An idea hit me like a baseball bat to the head:”What if the cleaning company was a secret military research lab for controlling, enhancing soldiers without having to spend time on playing bingo through the spinning wheel of mutations, being able to weaponize civilians of any enemy country, being able to scout out mammal brains for-” The idea tore and disappeared.
 I couldn’t put it back together.
 What just happened?
 I breathed and searched again for the rest of the idea.
 Mammal brains where were you hiding?

 I looked at Mother, who stared at me, slack-jawed.
 I blinked.”You heard that, right?”
 He nodded and waved a recording device in front of my face.
-Thank God, I wasn’t imagining that.
+Thank God, I didn’t imagine that.

 “You should wear one of the smaller devices at all times.
 We must record your sleep.
 Let me try something.”
 He put the recorder down and sat down in front of me.
 He breathed in slowly, then looked me in the eye intently.
 I tried to avert my gaze so he wouldn’t stare so awkwardly, but he didn’t let me.
 He focused on my eye when it finally dawned on me.
 His stare was not for me, but the parasite.
 I relaxed and let him examine my eye to his heart’s content.
 He seemed to sense a change and asked: “Do you want to be called Cricket?”

 “You are the only person alive who can jump from revealing answers to eons-old physical and theological questions to shower thoughts.
 It means nothing to you, am I right?
 I wish I had your resources.”
 Cricket shook her head.
 Interesting.
-I let the flow of explanations right out of my mouth without thinking a thing.
+I let the flow of explanations out of my mouth without thinking.

 Mother grinned like a Cheshire cat.
 Oh, I knew that grin.
 Nonono.
 It just meant trouble for me.
 There was now something that matched his mind.
 He loved Cricket already.
 “No!
 No. No. I know that grin.
 You won’t make me talk about science.
 Not now.
 You have to invite me for a candlelight dinner first.
 Or at least a noir movie and Bourbon.
 Then we talk dirty.”